 Seal point CloudCity Karawek “Kara,” is from the final litter of our now-retired Kestrel.
 Her name is (supposedly) Thai for “bird,” to carry on the tradition of her half-native Thai grandfather Falcon and her mother Kestrel.
-She was born in March 2018 and had her first litter in spring 2020.
+She was born in March 2018 and had her first litter in spring 2020, and a second a year later.
 She is a triple Grand Champion in the International Cat Association.

 CloudCity Emily, a seal point, was born in late 2018, to our girl Miranda and our sister cattery’s CloudCity Shogun Wills.
 She was shown as a kitten and a young adult cat and did quite well; she was the breed-winning Thai kitten for the 2019-2020 show year as well as a regional winner in both the kitten and championship classes of The International Cat Association.
-Now she’s ready to be a mom, which is planned for the near future.
+After an unsuccessful breeding in the fall of 2020, she finally had her first litter in June, 2021.

-Seal point Sandypoints Miranda of CloudCity, was just recently retired from breeding.
-She was born in 2013 and has been a devoted mom to her many litters.
+Seal point Sandypoints Miranda of CloudCity, was retired from breeding in late summer 2020 as the litter we hoped she was carrying failed to develop normally.
+She was born in 2013 and was been a devoted mom to her many litters.
 She came to us from Sandypoints cattery in Pennsylvania; her mother was a chocolate point girl that I had bred and sent to Sandypoints.
 She had kittens with the whole range of point colors depending on the sire’s color inheritance.

 Blackfootriver Phoebe of CloudCity Our blue point “senior queen emerita,” is an opinionated, vocal, and curious girl determined to know (and comment on) everything that’s going on in the house.
 Born in Montana in 2007, she had eight litters, 43 kittens, before she retired in 2013.
 Now 13 years old, she is free to bask in sunny spots and chide the other cats when they do things she considers inappropriate.
 We are glad to have her keeping order.